johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 This is how containers talk to each other in docker compose.
 Read [Networking in Compose](https://docs.docker.com/compose/networking/) if you'd like to learn more.

 Next, find the latest tag for the `cypress/included` image on [DockerHub](https://hub.docker.com/r/cypress/included/tags).
-It doesn't have a `lastest` tag so we need to hardcode the value.
+It doesn't have an actual `lastest` tag so we'll need to hardcode the value.

 ### cypress run

-Create a new file called `docker-compose.cypress-run.yaml` with our Cypress image tag:
+Create a new file called `docker-compose.cypress-run.yaml` with our image tag:

 ```yaml
 services: